 The truth could destroy them, or bind them together forever...

-Raph gazed down at the one-hundred-and-six-year-old patriarch of the Giannopoulos family, sleeping in the middle of the bed.
-His wraith-like body was propped up by pillows on each side and his skin was so pallid, he was almost indistinguishable from the white linen sheet on which he lay.
+Raph gazed down at the one-hundred-and-eight-year-old patriarch of the Giannopoulos family, sleeping in the middle of the bed.
+His wraith like body was propped up by pillows on each side and his skin was so pallid, he was almost indistinguishable from the white cotton sheet beneath him.

-His name was Andris Sebastian Giannopoulos, and he was Raph’s beloved grandfather.
+His name was Andris Sebastian Giannopoulos, and he was Raph’s beloved pappoús.

-Raph eased his body down into the chair at the side of the bed and, reaching out, he methodically brushed the wrinkled brow with his thumb, just as Andris used to brush his when he was a little boy in need of comfort.
+Raph eased his body down into the chair at the side of the bed and, reaching out, he methodically brushed his grandfather’s wrinkled brow, just as Andris used to brush his when he was a little boy in need of comfort.
 And God knows, he and his brothers had needed a whole lot of tender loving care back then.

-If felt like a lifetime, but it was only a week ago that Raph had received the delightful news that his grandfather, who’d lost his ability to speak and mobility on the right side of his body after suffering a stroke two years ago, had miraculously regained his speech and partial use of his arm.
-Raph had spared no cost in hiring the best doctors and therapists that money could buy.
-After months of small incremental improvements, he’d finally made a huge breakthrough.
+A week ago, Raph had received the delightful news that his grandfather, who’d lost his ability to speak and mobility on the right side of his body after suffering a stroke had miraculously regained his speech and partial use of his arm.
+Raph had spared no cost in hiring the best doctors and therapists money could buy.
+And after two years of small incremental improvements, he’d finally made a huge breakthrough.

-Raph’s brothers, Petra, and the descendants of Andris’ sister, Illaria, had said their final goodbyes this afternoon.
+Raph’s brothers, his niece, and the descendants of Andris’ deceased sister, Illaria, had said their final goodbyes this afternoon.
 Raph’s mother, Jordan, was expected to fly in from New York this evening.
 She would have traveled with her sons last week, but she was in the middle of conducting a Sommelier conference and couldn’t get away.
-When Raph called her this morning, she’d immediately dropped everything and hooped on another of his private jets he had waiting for her at JFK.
-He hoped she made it in time.
+When Raph called her this morning, she’d immediately dropped everything and hooped on the private jet he had waiting for her at JFK.
+He hoped she made it in time to say her goodbyes.

 After expressing his love for his family, Andris had ordered everyone to leave, except his favorite grandson with whom he wanted to spend his last moments on earth.
-That was thirty minutes ago, and the old man, who was likely worn out from his army of relatives, had been napping since then.
+That was an hour ago, and the old man, who was likely worn out from the flurry of relatives coming and going all day, had been napping since then.

-Even though they’d traveled back and forth between San Francisco and Santorini for family visits over the years, Raph wished he’d spent more quality time with his pappoús—getting to know him better, learning about his life’s experiences, learn about his family background.
-But he’d been too busy with G3, turning it into the giant it was, and had instead postponed his grandfather’s numerous requests to sit and chat for a while.
+Even though they’d traveled back and forth between the US and Santorini for family visits over the years, Raph wished he’d spent more quality time with his pappoús—getting to know him better, learning about his life’s experiences, learn about his family background.
+But he’d been too busy turning G3 into the giant it was, and had instead postponed his grandfather’s numerous requests to sit and chat for a while.
 He always thought he had time.
-It was only after Andris’ stoke that Raph realized the importance of family time over business.
-By then it was too late.
+It took Andris’ stoke for Raph to realize the importance of family over business, but then it was too late.
 He’d been so stupid and misguided—focused on the wrong things in life.

-Raph stilled as his grandfather’s right hand stirred against his thigh, and his eyes fluttered opened.
+Raph stilled as his grandfather’s hand stirred against his thigh, and his eyes fluttered opened.

 “I’m here, Pappoús.”
 Raph resumed caressing his brow.